saeyslab/ViScore/README.md

 ## Installation

 ViScore is a Python package.
-We recommend creating a new Anaconda environment for ViScore.
+We recommend creating a new Anaconda environment for ViScore (or using [the one you already created for *ViVAE*](https://github.com/saeyslab/ViVAE#installation)!).

 On Linux or macOS, use the command line for installation.
 On Windows, use Anaconda Prompt.